-Being a waterboy in the NFL doesn’t exactly sound glamorous.
+Being a waterboy in the NFL doesn't exactly sound glamorous.
 Of course, there are perks: You get to travel with an NFL franchise and keep professional athletes hydrated, all while soaking in an NFL game from the sidelines.
 But on the other hand, keeping an entire NFL team full of liquids seems like a daunting and tedious task.

 Waterboys have existed in athletics at least as far back as 1869.
 When New Jersey played Rutgers that year in one of the earliest American football games, there was evidence that a waterboy helped aid a Rutgers player.
 Even a United States president--Herbert Hoover--once served as a waterboy.
 In fact, he was the first of these hydration experts in Stanford University history.
 The most famous of all time is without a doubt Adam Sandler's character, Bobby Boucher, from "The Waterboy."

 Before getting into how much the average waterboy in the NFL makes, we first have to consider a few things about a very, very rich league.
 For starters, the total value of all the National Football League franchises combined is almost $100 billion, according to Forbes.
-That means teams can afford to pay some absurdly high salaries to players, coaches and everyone else you see on the sidelines.
+That means teams can afford to pay some absurdly high salaries to professional football players, coaches and everyone else you see on the sidelines.

 With an estimated value north of $5 billion, the Dallas Cowboys are the most valuable football team and franchise in all of professional sports, even when baseball players in the MLB are receiving $300-million contracts left and right.
 That's why NFL players like Ezekiel Elliott earn $90-million contract extensions and owners like Jerry Jones own a yacht larger than a football fields.

 What Do NFL Waterboys Do?

 The job description is pretty straightforward.
 Waterboys make sure players are hydrated.
 They provide towels and anything else players and coaches may need all while trying not to get in the way of the action.
-Some even get game-used clothing items like jersey and jockstraps.
-The job title, as it may imply, is not limited to males.
+Some even get game-used free gear like jersey and jockstraps.
+Oh boy!
+The job title, as it may imply, is not limited to men.